Article contents

 Once you’ve worked together to determine your long-term goals (such as a nice big pension pot), they’ll go off and put together a whole range of investments that aim to meet your goals.

-Your portfolio will often be determined by the level of risk you’re happy to take (don’t let the word risk put you off!).
-With higher risk, your money will have more ups and downs in the short term, but can grow much more in the long-term.
+Your portfolio (where your money is invested) will often be determined by the level of risk you’re happy to take (don’t let the word risk put you off!).
+With higher risk, your money will have more ups and downs in the short term, but will probably grow much more in the long-term.
 With lower risk, your money should simply grow slowly and steadily.

 A financial advisor will find the right balance between risk and reward to achieve your goals.